How to Price Your Coaching Packages Like a Pro

 - Tend to undercharge and overdeliver (and you’re sick of doing that)

-- Feel stretched beyond your limits (if only you could double your income – then you wouldn’t have to worry about money)
+- Feel stretched beyond your limits (if only you could double your income – then you wouldn’t have to worry about working so hard)

 - Want to charge more but feel bad or guilty about “asking” for money.
 You wonder if people will ever pay for higher prices?!